Heart of America Council: Order of the Arrow

-Tamegonit Lodge is a Lodge of the Order of the Arrow located at Theodore Naish Scout Reservation in Bonner Springs, Kansas.
+Tamegonit Lodge is in the Order of the Arrow and located at Theodore Naish Scout Reservation in Bonner Springs, Kansas.

 At the 2006 NOAC, the Ceremonial Team was chosen to represent the plains tribes with their Cheyenne set of regalia in a living museum.
 There were only 5 areas of the Plains Indians to represent.
 The Ceremonial Team also has been recognized as one of the best in the country.
 They have won many awards at Section Conclave, including the most recent Section C-5B Conclave for 2018, and even were the National champions in 1983 – one of the last years champions were named.

-Seven members of the Lodge have also been recognized with the Distinguished Service Award, a National Award to individual Arrowman based on their ongoing service to Scouting and the Order.
-The most recent recipient of the Distinguished Service Award was at the National Order of the Arrow Conference in 2012.
-Tamegonit Lodge has also been honored with the E. Urner Goodman Camping Award and the Quality Lodge award (as recent as 2011).

-Tamegonit Lodge has most recently received a JTE Lodge level of Bronze for 2018, and Silver for 2016.

-Tamegonit Lodge also made history by becoming one of the first Lodge's to induct female Venturers into the Order of the Arrow.
-The Winter Induction, which was nicknamed #Winter1 to gain popularity, was hosted at Camp Naish in Bonner Springs, Kansas.
-The Induction weekend was held on February 1–3, 2019 and a Klondike event was held on February 2.
-The last Ordeal candidate was sashed at exactly 8:00 pm CST on Saturday, February 2nd.

 Tamegonit Lodge ended 2015 as the largest Lodge in the Nation with 4,541 dues paying members.